More unit distances in arbitrary norms: Kdm 's in the unit distance graph

 Let $p_1,\ldots,p_{d-1}\in\{0\}\times\R^{d-2}\subset\R^{d-1}$ be affinely independent points which satisfy $2 < \|p_j\|_2 < 3$ for all $j =1,\ldots,d-1$.
 Now consider the $d-1$ translates of $\Sigma_0$ defined by

 for $j=1,\ldots, d-1$.
 We can compute that the intersection of these $d$ surfaces contains the following $2n$ points:

 We now summarize the remainder of the proof.
 The normal vectors to $\Sigma_0,\ldots,\Sigma_{d-1}$ at each of these intersection points can be computed explicitly; they are linearly independent.
-This means that each of these $2n$ intersections is transversal.
+In other words, each of these $2n$ intersections is transversal.
 We can conclude by the well-known fact that transversal intersections persist under small perturbations.
 We will give an elementary deduction of this fact in our setting from the degree theory described above.

 For simplicity, we will perform the computation with a specific choice of $B_0$, namely

 The only section of $B_0$ we will make reference to is the portion near the translated copy of $\Sigma_0$ in $\partial B_0$.
 So, this specification has the benefit that we may work in a simple coordinate system relative to the coordinates in which we have defined $\Sigma_0$.
 All of the following arguments go through identically for any ball $B_0$ whose boundary contains an affine image of $\Sigma_0$ once an appropriate coordinate transformation is applied.